 Equipartition theorem: Translational motion

-The translational motion of an atom, i.e. its location in the Cartesian system, is described by three coordinates: x, y and z.
-The translational motion of a molecule that is composed of multiple atoms is similarly described by only three coordinates, which indicate the centre of mass of the molecule.
+The translational motion of an atom, i.e. its position in the Cartesian coordinate system, is described by three coordinates: x, y and z.
+The translational motion of a molecule composed of multiple atoms is similarly described by only three coordinates, which indicate the centre of mass of the molecule.
 The energy associated with this motion is kinetic energy:

 where is the velocity vector of the molecule with .

-So, the translational motion of a molecule has three degrees of freedom with the associated energies components of:
+So, the translational motion of a molecule has three degrees of freedom with energies components of:

 For a system of particles, the average translational energy of a particle is: